 - Put away what you keep.

 - Haul the rest away.

 The 30 Day Challenge

 So who is up for the challenge?
-With Christmas just around the corner, and Fall weather in full force, over the next thirty days I propose we all take a declutter challenge.
+With summer coming to an end, and fall just around the corner, over the next thirty days I propose we all take a declutter challenge – put those rainy days to good use.
 Share your thoughts – send me links to your photos, lets all jump into the new year with a little less chaos in our drawers, hidden under our bed, at the back of the closet and in our garages and basements.